Nokia Asha 303

-The Nokia Asha 303 is a QWERTY messenger smartphone powered by Nokia's Series 40 operating system.
+The Nokia Asha 303 is a Series 40 feature phone released by Nokia as part of the Nokia Asha family.
 It was announced at Nokia World 2011 in London along with three others Asha phones - the Nokia Asha 200, 201 and 300.
 The 303 is considered to be the flagship of the Asha family.
-Its main features are the QWERTY keyboard and capacitive touchscreen, the pentaband 3G radio, SIP VoIP over 3G and Wi-Fi and the ability to play Angry Birds which were all never seen before on a Series 40 phone.
+Its main features are the QWERTY keyboard and capacitive touchscreen (marketed as "Touch and Type"), penta-band 3G network, SIP VoIP over 3G and Wi-Fi and the ability to play Angry Birds which were all never seen before on a Series 40 phone.
 Nokia Asha 303 is available in a number of languages depending on which territory it is marketed for.
 Models sold in South Asia support at least eight languages: English, Hindi, Gujarati, Marathi, Tamil, Kannada, Telugu and Malayalam.

 History and availability

 The Nokia Asha 303 was announced at Nokia World 2011 in London.
 It will be available shortly in China, Eurasia, Europe, India, Latin America, Middle East and Southeast Asian markets.
 The phone will be sold at a price of €115 subject to taxes and subsidies.